-The Management Module is an assessment tool used to identify threats and opportunities present at a site, document the management actions taken to minimize threats and maximize opportunities, and evaluate the broad efficacy of those management actions.
-While the management module cannot account for all factors influencing the success of a particular management action, it does assess the general effectiveness of the action taken based on factors generally within the control of the manager (i.e., the scale and persistence of the actions taken).
-Actions taken that address the full threat or opportunity within the entirety of a site are more effective than those that only partially address the threat/opportunity or a portion of the area.
-Similarly, actions that will have a lasting improvement on the site (i.e. years versus months), are considered to be more effective.
-Therefore, management actions that address threats
+The Management Module is an assessment tool used to identify threats and opportunities present at a site or management area, document the management actions taken to minimize threats and maximize opportunities, and evaluate the broad efficacy of those management actions.
+While the Management Module cannot account for all factors influencing the success of a particular management action, it does assess the general effectiveness of the action taken based on factors generally within the control of the manager (i.e., the scale and persistence of the actions taken).
+Actions taken that address the full threat or opportunity within the entirety of a site or management area are more effective than those that only partially address the threat/opportunity or a portion of the